ghaly09/Twitter-Clone/README.md

 # Project Twitter Clone with React.js

-_created by Rachmat Ghaly_
+_Created by Rachmat Ghaly_

-## I try to clone Twitter by consume API from randomuser.me/api and show it to the home page with the Realtime User Behavior.
+I try to clone Twitter by consume API from randomuser.me/api and show it to the home page with the Realtime User Behavior.

 ### First, i make the user cards and it will be viewed like this:

 ![Home](./src/assets/user-cards.png)

-### Then, i will continue this project more better, this really fun!
+Then, i will continue this project more better, this really fun!

 ## Available Scripts